 Here are a bunch of images from the first ascent of A Fine Piece on the west pillar of Cerro Pollone that Jim Donini and I made in November, 1999.

-Although A Fine Piece got just a single, toss-off sentence in Enduring Patagonia and wasn’t mentioned by name, I’ve always thought of it as the perfect alpine rock climb — uncomplicated approach, minimal objective hazard, excellent rock, and an astonishing setting.
+Although A Fine Piece got just one toss-off sentence in Enduring Patagonia and wasn’t mentioned by name, I’ve always thought of it as the perfect alpine rock climb—uncomplicated approach, minimal objective hazard, excellent rock, and an astonishing setting.
 The climb went beautifully.
 We had stable weather and both of us were at the top of our games.
-I think it has been repeated a time or two, and although I’ve never heard from anybody who has done it, I’d guess that A Fine Piece will become extremely popular in the long run. [*Until I made this post, now I’ve heard from several!]
+I think it has been repeated a time or two, and although I’ve never heard from anybody who has done it, I’d guess that in the long run, A Fine Piece will become extremely popular. [*Until I made this post, now I’ve heard from several!]

 Making the first ascent of such an incredible climb was a dream come true… if A Fine Piece were in Yosemite, it’d be in Steck and Roper’s Fifty Classic Climbs of North America and it’d be one of the most famous climbs in the world.

 However, I wouldn’t have got to do its first ascent if it were in Yosemite, so I’m damn glad it’s not.